Adrian Peterson: 2007 season

-Peterson began his outstanding rookie year with high expectations for himself; he announced ambitious goals including being named NFL Offensive Rookie of the Year and rushing for 1,341 yards during the course of the year.
+Peterson began his outstanding rookie year with high expectations for himself; he announced ambitious goals including being named NFL Offensive Rookie of the Year and rushing for over 1,300 yards during the course of the year.
 Just 11 weeks into his rookie season with the Vikings, Peterson was well on his way to Dickerson's record and considered one of the elite running backs in the NFL.

 On September 9, 2007, Peterson ran for 103 yards on 19 carries in his first NFL regular season game against the Atlanta Falcons.
 In addition to his rushing yardage, he scored his first professional football touchdown on a 60-yard pass reception from quarterback Tarvaris Jackson.
 Over his first three regular season games, his 431 yards (271 rushing and 160 receiving) from scrimmage are a team record.
 For his performance in the three games, Peterson received the NFL Offensive Rookie of the Month award for both September and October 2007.

 His breakout game as a professional came on October 14, 2007, against the Chicago Bears, highlighted by a three-touchdown performance and a then-franchise record of 224 rushing yards on 20 carries.
 Peterson established additional team records for a rookie during this game, which included the most 100-yard games rushing and the longest touchdown run from scrimmage.
 He also set an NFL rookie record with 361 all-purpose yards in a single game.
 His 607 rushing yards through the first five games of the season is second in NFL history to Eric Dickerson.
 For his performance, he was named the Offensive Player of the Week for the first time in his career.
 Following Peterson's record performance, Deion Sanders, now an NFL Network analyst, said about him: "He has the vision of a Marshall Faulk, the power of an Earl Campbell, and the speed of an Eric Dickerson.
 Let's pray he has the endurance of an Emmitt Smith."
 He has also been compared to Walter Payton and Tony Dorsett by Star Tribune sports journalist Jim Souhan.